-Have 20 minutes?
-Read the full Workgroup Report

 Have 30 minutes?
+Read the full Code Administrator Consultation

-Read the full Workgroup Report and Annexes.
+Have 90 minutes?
+Read the full Code Administrator Consultation and Annexes.

-Status summary: The Workgroup have finalised the Proposer's solution as well as 1 alternative solutions.
-They are now seeking approval from the Panel that the Workgroup have met their Terms of Reference and can proceed to Code Administrator Consultation.
+Status summary: The Workgroup have finalised the proposer's solution as well as 1 alternative solutions.
+We are now consulting on this proposed change.